rjones-lf/iroha/docs/source/use_cases/index.rst

 Supply Chain
 ------------

 Governance of a decentralized system and representing legal rules as a system's code is an essential combination of any supply chain system.
 Certification system used in Hyperledger Iroha allows tokenization of physical items and embedding them into the system.
-Each item can be combined with the information about “what, when, where and why”.
+Each item comes with the information about “what, when, where and why”.

 Permission systems and restricted set of secure core commands narrows the attack vector and provides effortlessly a basic level of privacy.
 Each transaction is traceable within a system with a hash value, by the credentials or certificates of the creator.